 The problems a prenup solves extend to general issues involving marital assets.
 Issues concerning property, spousal support, wills, trusts, personal rights, and obligations are all settled and agreed upon ahead of time.
 More and more couples are creating prenups in order to make sure that their income and assets are not threatened regardless of their marital status in the future.
 Ensuring you draft a prenup with the the help of qualified legal counsel is important because any murky areas may leave it open to being declared invalid by the court.

 Family law is a field that becomes complicated extremely fast.
 In order to successfully make your way through court cases involving family law, you will need the help of individuals working in the field.
 The Law Office of Scott D. Reiner, PLLC works to deliver focused, professional service you require to work towards success in your family law cases.
-Call now and receive a free consultation on your case today.
+Call now for a consultation on your case today.

 Harris County has 11 District Courts exclusively dedicated to family law: 245th District Court, 246th District Court, 247th District Court, 257th District Court, 280th District Court, 308th District Court, 309th District Court, 310th District Court, 311th District Court, 312th District Court, and 507th District Court.